-Combat Veterans Think Arming Teachers Is A Really, Really Bad Idea
+Guess Who Thinks Arming Teachers Is A Really, Really Bad Idea?
+Military Combat Veterans.

 “I’m pro 2A.
 Hell, I’m pro gun ownership, but I’ve also seen first-hand what a rifle round does to a body while serving as a medic in Afghanistan,” wrote Dennis Magnasco, an Army veteran who now works as the veterans liaison for Democratic Rep. Seth Moulton of Massachusetts.
 “It makes me sick to know American students have seen it in their schools.
 Don’t tell me this is the best we can do.”

 “I used to be one of those guys who thought we should be able to own any weapon made.
-Today I think differently,” wrote Joe Plenzler, a retired 20-year Marine combat veteran who served in Iraq and Afghanistan, and now serves as the director of media relations for the American Legion.
+Today I think differently,” wrote Joe Plenzler, a retired 20-year Marine combat veteran who served in Iraq and Afghanistan.
 “Military grade weapons only belong on the battlefield, on military ranges, or secured in military armories.”

-Some military veterans posted screenshots of them cancelling their NRA memberships.
+Some military veterans posted screenshots of them canceling their NRA memberships.

 “I’m a combat Marine and my feelings have changed on this issue.
 It makes zero sense for civilians to have the same war rifles we used on the battlefield,” tweeted Tyson Manker, a former infantry Marine.
 “I left @NRA this year.
 Time for change.
 Time for sanity.”